kaiquednzz/kaiquednzz/README.md

 ## About Me

 I'm Kaique, a software developer focused on web and mobile development.
-I enjoy building systems with strong architecture and clean, intentional design — no generic templates.
+I enjoy building systems with strong architecture and clean, intentional design, no generic templates.

 - Studying Systems for Internet (Fatec)
 - Focused on front-end and full-stack web development